 Tourism although involves travelling but is more than just travelling as the definitions clarified.
 We would like to point out few of our own differences between tourism and travel which will bring little more clarity about tourism.

 We can understand tourism industry from the definition and description of tourism in the above section.
 We just have to take it forward and put it in perspective of an industry.
 Tourism is largely a services industry.
 Interestingly, tourism as an industry has no proper definition as an industry.
 This is because we cannot properly define tourism as an industry limited by a certain set of related economic activities.
 It has no predefined boundaries as an industry.
 And then most of the services consumed by tourists cannot be exclusively termed as being provided specifically for tourists like travel, hotel, food and lodging.
 So, when we try to define and structure tourism as an industry, we need to consider these limitations or should we rather say that tourism's unrestricted presence across various other industries.

 The best way to describe, structure and define tourism industry is to look it through the definition and explanation of tourism.

-The UNWTO refers it as Tourism Sector which is made of several tourism focused industries that normally offer tourism characteristic products (and services).
+The UNWTO (The World Tourism Organization of the United Nations) refers it as Tourism Sector which is made of several tourism focused industries that normally offer tourism characteristic products (and services).
 Taking this forward UNWTO defines 12 tourism industries that can be said to be serving the tourists in general.
 These industries are:

-These largely comprise the tourism industry which then can be described as being made up of different industries which primarily aim to provide a range of products and services aimed at serving tourism and the needs of travelers or visitors.
-This brings us to the value chain of tourism industry.
+Tourism industry is actually a large group of these industries which provide range of products and services aimed at serving tourism and the needs of travelers or visitors.
+This group or chain also indicates towards and brings us to the value chain of tourism industry.